graphile/crystal/packages/pg-sql2/README.md

 sql`select ${1}`;
 ```

 then an error will be thrown.
+This prevents SQL injection, as all values must go
+through an allowed API.

 ### `sql.identifier(ident, ...)`